oracle/terraform-kubernetes-installer/README.md

 ### Worker iSCSI Volume attachemnt.

-If you'd like to have a iSCSI volume created and attached to each worker then simply set the 2 variable below
+If you'd like to have a iSCSI volume created and attached to each worker then simply set the two variables below

 ```worker_iscsi_volume_create = true
 worker_iscsi_volume_size = 100
 ```
 This will by default mount the volume at /var/lib/docker.
-If you wich to mount this volume anywhere else set the Variable.
+If you wish to mount this volume anywhere else set the Variable.

 ```
 worker_iscsi_volume_mount  = "/mymountpoint"